 The Bay Area’s shelter-in-place order is extended through the end of May but there are still ways to support your community, friends, and neighbors while maintaining social distancing.

 Shopping online, over the phone, ordering out, and promoting your wonderful local businesses are just a few of the ways you can support your community and independent, family-owned businesses.

 How you can support local while maintaining social distancing:

-Leave a Review – Did you have a wonderful experience with the owner or an employee the last time you were at a local business?
+Leave a Review – Did you have a memorable experience with the owner or an employee the last time you were at a local business?
 Show your love for favorite shopping, service, and dining establishments by leaving a review.

-Please share this page: www.DowntownAlameda.com/open-for-business
+Please share this link: www.DowntownAlameda.com/open-for-business